Back to Book/course

 • ST-T changes: V1-V2 shows downsloping ST-segments and inverted T-waves.
 Leads V5, V6, I and aVL show positive T-waves.

-If the QRS duration is ≥0,110 seconds but <0,12 seconds, the right bundle branch block is said to be incomplete.
+If QRS duration is between ≥0,110 seconds and <0,12 seconds, the right bundle branch block is said to be incomplete.
 Note that a second r-wave (r’) may occur as a normal variant in lead V1 (the normal variant has a normal QRS duration).
-Moreover, the normal septal q-waves (seen in V5, V6) are not affected by right bundle branch block.
-Occasionally the right bundle branch block only displays a broad and notched R-wave in V1 (instead of two R-waves); in that scenario, the R-wave peak time should be >0.05 seconds.
+Moreover, the normal septal q-waves (seen in V5, V6) are not affected by the right bundle branch block.
+Occasionally, right bundle branch block only displays a broad and notched R-wave in V1 (instead of two R-waves); in that scenario, the R-wave peak time should be >0.05 seconds.

 Electrophysiology of right bundle branch block (RBBB)

-Under normal circumstances, both ventricles are depolarized simultaneously, but the ECG is dominated totally by electrical vectors generated by the left ventricle because its muscle mass is substantially larger than the right ventricle.
-However, in right bundle branch block, the right ventricle is depolarized after the left ventricle, and therefore its electrical vectors may come to expression.
-The electrical vector of the right ventricle appears on the later part of the QRS complex, in the form of R’-wave (the vector yielding R’ is directed anteriorly and rightward).
+Under normal conditions, both ventricles depolarize simultaneously.
+However, the QRS morphology is dominated by electrical vectors from the left ventricle due to its significantly larger mass compared to the right ventricle.
+In right bundle branch block (RBBB), the right ventricle depolarizes after the left ventricle, allowing its electrical vectors to become evident.
+These vectors manifest in the later part of the QRS complex as an R’ wave (pronounced “R prime”), which is directed anteriorly and rightward.

-Because depolarization of the right ventricle is abnormal, repolarization will also be abnormal.
-Such repolarization abnormalities are termed secondary ST-T changes.
-This manifests on the ECG as discordant ST-T segments, meaning that the ST-T segment is directed oppositely to the QRS complex.
-As shown in Figure 1, the positive QRS complex in V1 is followed by a negative ST-T segment with ST-segment depression and T-wave inversion.
-Similar changes are typically seen in V2.
+Due to the abnormal depolarization sequence of the right ventricle in RBBB, repolarization is also abnormal, leading to secondary ST-T changes, which appear on the ECG as discordant ST-T segments.
+These ST-T segments are directed opposite to the QRS complex.
+As illustrated in Figure 3, a positive QRS complex in lead V1 is accompanied by a negative ST-T segment, defined by ST-segment depression and T-wave inversion.
+Similar patterns are typically observed in lead V2 as well.
+However, RBBB does not cause secondary ST-T changes in V5-V6.

-The right bundle branch block does not alter the electrical axis of the heart.
-Axis deviation indicates that there is a concomitant fascicular block.
+Right bundle branch block does not affect the electrical axis of the heart.
+Axis deviation indicates that there is a concomitant fascicular block, or other abnormality.
 Left axis deviation suggests concomitant left anterior fascicular block.
 Right axis deviation suggests concomitant left posterior fascicular block.

 Clinical significance of right bundle branch block